bryanleeanito/bryanleeanito/README.md

 ## About Me

-Berawal dari iseng belajar laptop & IT dari ngegame sejak umur 6 tahun, 11 tahun perjalanan waktu berkembang jadi tertarik belajar IT dasar — dari coding, software, hardware, sistem operasi, sampai bahasa pemrograman, dan terus berlanjut sampai sekarang.
+Starting from just having fun learning about laptops & IT from playing games since the age of 6, over 11 years of time, I have developed an interest in learning basic IT from coding, software, hardware, operating systems, to programming languages, and this continues to the present day.

 -  Vocational student at **SMK PGRI 3 Malang**, majoring in **Rekayasa Perangkat Lunak (RPL/PPLG)**
 -  Building web projects, tinkering with hardware, and exploring cyber security on the side